LBTT guidance on the requirement for a LBTT return, or further LBTT return, in relation to later linked transactions.

-- more tax is payable on the earlier transaction; or
+- more tax is payable on the earlier transaction (further LBTT return)

-- tax becomes payable on the earlier transaction when none was payable before.
+- tax becomes payable on the earlier transaction when none was payable before (further return)

-The LBTT return, or further LBTT return, must be made within 30 days of the day after the effective date of the later transaction.
-The date the return is required to be made by is the filing date (see LBTT1000).
+Returns are due within 30 days of the day after the effective date of the later linked transaction, known as the filing date (see LBTT1000).

-The LBTT return must include an assessment of the amount of tax due, together with payment of any tax due, based on the tax rates and bands that applied at the effective date of the earlier transaction.
+Any return must include an assessment of the amount of tax due.
+Calculate the tax due by using the tax rates and bands that applied at the effective date of the earlier transaction.
 Payment is due when submitting the return.

 Guidance on How to make an LBTT return and pay tax is available separately on our website.

-Once the LBTT return has been made, subject to certain restrictions it can be amended up to 12 months after the filing date - see LBTT4006.
+Amendments subject to certain restrictions on amending ‘About the return’, are allowable up to 12 months after the filing date see LBTT4006.

-A buyer who fails to pay tax prior to the expiry of 30 days after the date payment is due (the day the LBTT return is made) is liable to a penalty (see RSTP3008).
-Interest will be charged however on the amount of any unpaid tax from the filing date until the date it is paid (see RSTP4002).
+A buyer who fails to pay tax before the expiry of 30 days after the payment is due (the day the LBTT return is made) is liable to a penalty (see RSTP3008).
+Interest will be charged on the amount of any unpaid tax from the filing date until the date it is paid (see RSTP4002).